PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-06-20 06:57:07
+Last updated: 2024-06-20 06:57:40
-Random Quote: The farther you go, the sharper their blade.
-Just don't ever give them an opening. - Cal Jacobs
+Random Quote: Enjoy your mai-tai, because soon you will be wearing my tie! - Marshall Eriksen